Undergraduate Support Grants

 Implementing the Grant Acceptance Agreement

-All evidence of travel, accommodation, and presentation/internship should be kept/documented thoroughly so that the post-award report can be adequately developed.
+All evidence of travel, accommodation and presentation/internship/competition should be kept/documented thoroughly so that the post-award report can be adequately developed.

 Under no conditions can the awarded funds be used for a different purpose.
 An awarded grant is specific to the awardee, the activity proposed, and the time proposed.
 Reassigning grants is not possible.
-Any change in the awardee, the activity (specific conference/research internship), or assigned time nulls the awarded grant.
+Any change in the awardee, the activity, or assigned time nulls the awarded grant.

-In case the awarded grant will not be used and the cheque has not been cashed, the awardee must immediately inform the office of undergraduate research (email@example.com) to take the necessary action.
-If the cheque has been cashed, the awardee must reimburse the totality of the awarded support.
+In case the awarded grant will not be used and the cheque has not been cashed, the awardee must immediately inform the Undergraduate Research Program (firstname.lastname@example.org) to take the necessary action.
+If the cheque has been cashed, the awardee must reimburse the awarded support.

 Submitting the Grant Report

-Upon successful completion of the awarded project, the applicant must submit a report to the office of undergraduate research through the online system, no later than four weeks after the end date, as specified on the application form, for the funded activity.
+Upon successful completion of the awarded project, the applicant must submit a report to the undergraduate research program through the online system, no later than four weeks after the end date, as specified on the application form, for the funded activity.

 As a grace measure, four weeks after the end date of the funded conference or research internship, an automatic reminder for report submission is sent to the awardee.
 A second reminder is sent in the fifth week.
 At the completion of the sixth week, if no grant report has been submitted, the student receives a financial hold on their account.
 Tardiness in submitting the report (i.e. submitting the report after the four weeks) jeopardizes the chance of an applicant receiving a second grant.